Dynatrace/ace-box/user-skel/repos/hot-im/exercises/01-lab/README.md

 #### 1.1.3 Metrics

 In this section, we want to demonstrate that all captured **metrics** (as well as traces, log files, events and more) are automatically mapped to the monitored entities they relate to and that important metrics are baselined without configuring anything.

-> TO DO: make instructions for points 2-4 more clear & add screenshot(s) after tags have been updated by Nacho :white_check_mark:

 ***Demo:***